unowhat/api-takehome/README.md

 # Welcome!
 Please complete Part 1 and Part 2 of the MarketDial take home challenge.
+As you create any files or make changes, please do your best to explain them in comments or separate documents so that people can follow your method.
 ## Part 1
 The purpose of part 1 is to create a small Python server that can interact with a PostgreSQL database.
 This server is built in a docker container and can be run using the command `docker compose up`.
 Once the server has started you should be able to run `curl localhost:8000` (or `Invoke-WebRequest -Uri "http://localhost:8000"` in PowerShell). which should return
 ```json